-Aim: Not to focus on what I do not have, but what I do.
+Aim: to focus on what I have, not what I do not.

 Stops: One, to charge my phone and ‘recharge my batteries’ on the outskirts of Xinzon.

-Got lost: I thought I was, but actually it was one straight main road between Vilar de Barrio and Xinzon, so, impossible.
+Getting lost: I thought I was, but then discovered that there is only one straight main road between Vilar de Barrio and Xinzon!

 Other pilgrims: I was not on the Camino, so none.

 Lesson learned: Just because there are huge signs indicating a train station and also a bus stop in the centre of a village, it doesn’t mean there are any means of public transport in or out.

 A beautiful sunrise from the window of the albergue.
 It was cold outside until mid morning.

 Having spent time planning my route into the mountains the previous night, I was surprised to find myself debating whether to continue.
 I was about to embark on the steepest climb into the mountains to Laxa, but I slept badly and had been sent various messages telling me of snow and rain further down the line.
 I realised that once I was at Laxa I would have to continue at least one more day as I would be in the middle of nowhere.
 I realised that I was really quite tired, and that the pain at the back of my knee, though not bad now, might get worse.